Fair History

 In 1953 the concrete block exhibit building was built.
 This was the first year that an automobile was given away at the fair.
 It is also the only year that the fair failed to return a profit.
 That year there was no day during the fair week that it did not rain.
 This forced each member of the club to sign a personal bond to underwrite the cost of the buildings constructed that year.
 That year there was no day during the fair week that it did not rain.
 The Board of Directors of the Kiwanis Club, following this financial disaster, wisely saw to it that the debt was repaid from fair profits, and a nest egg set up to take care of any future financial loss due to inclement weather.

-In 1964 a new Korn Dawg stand, a new 4-H food booth, and the steel canopy over the outdoor stage were built.
+In 1964 a new Korn Dawg stand, a new 4-H Food Booth, and the steel canopy over the outdoor stage were built.

 The 1966 fair was named “Best Overall Small Fair in Georgia” by the Georgia Association Agricultural Fairs.

-The flag pole was dedicated in 1968.
+The existing flagpole at the entrance building was dedicated in 1968.

 In 1970,the entire club membership worked at the fair.

-During 1991 the fair ground facilities continued to be improved.
-Vinyl siding was placed on all three exhibit buildings at a cost of approximately $10,000.00, and most of the plumbing was replaced throughout the fair grounds at a cost of $4,780.00.
+During 1991 the fairground facilities continued to be improved.
+Vinyl siding was placed on all three exhibit buildings at a cost of approximately $10,000.00, and most of the plumbing was replaced throughout the fairgrounds at a cost of $4,780.00.

-During the summer of 1994 an $8,000.00 lighted sign was placed outside the Kiwanis Fair Grounds with the Kiwanis International emblem.
+During the summer of 1994 an $8,000.00 lighted sign was placed outside the Kiwanis Fairgrounds with the Kiwanis International emblem.
 The sign continued to be an asset to the community by advertising upcoming community events.

 Over 50,000 people attended the 2002 fair.